SERENGOKYILDIZ/Clario_Web/README.md

 ## 📱 Usage

 ### **First Use**
-1. Open the application
+1. Start the server: `python main.py`
+2. Open your browser and go to: `http://localhost:8000/`
+3. The main landing page will load directly
-2. Click "Sign Up" button
+4. Click "Sign Up" button
-3. Enter email and password
+5. Enter email and password
-4. Login
+6. Login

 ### **Adding Tasks**
 1. Click "🎯 New Task" panel